0xZm1t53r/0xZm1t53r.github.io/_posts/2024-01-12-oculus2-inside-the-controller.md

 ---

 ## Controller overview

-This time I decided to dig into oculus's controller to see what interesting I can find there.
+This time, I decided to dig into Oculus's controller to see what interesting I could find there.
  I'm taking a closer look at the Oculus Quest 2 controller.
 I've always been curious about what makes this piece of tech tick, and now, I'm finally digging in to see what's inside.